Continuous-variable quantum communication

-Another CV quantum repeater scheme, based on the non-Gaussian entanglement distillation~\cite{Lund2009,Fiurasek2010} (enabled by the single-photon states and detections) with subsequent Gaussification~\cite{Campbell2012}, postponed to the end of the repeater protocol by means of non-Gaussian entanglement swapping, was proposed and analyzed for CV-QKD~\cite{Furrer2018}, showing the possibility to improve rates and distances of the protocols.
-It was also shown, that losses can be noiselessly suppressed by combination of noiseless attenuation (heralded by single-photon detection on the residual port of an attenuating beam splitter) prior to transmission and noiseless amplification of the transmitted state~\cite{Micuda2012}.
-As an alternative to the quantum scissors scheme, which has to be multiply implemented on the split signal, NLA can be efficiently realized using multiple single-photon additions and subtractions~\cite{Zavatta2010} or two-photon addition and subtraction~\cite{Neset2024}, by using weak measurements based on strongly nonlinear optical interactions~\cite{Menzies2009}, or by combining Gaussian thermal noise and photon counting~\cite{Usuga2010}, which allows concentration of phase information of coherent states.
+Another CV quantum repeater scheme, based on the non-Gaussian entanglement distillation (enabled by the single-photon states and detections)~\cite{Lund2009,Fiurasek2010} with subsequent Gaussification~\cite{Campbell2012}, postponed to the end of the repeater protocol by means of non-Gaussian entanglement swapping, was proposed and analyzed for CV QKD~\cite{Furrer2018}, showing the possibility of improving the rates and distances of the protocols.
+It was also shown that losses can be noiselessly suppressed by a combination of noiseless attenuation (heralded by single-photon detection on the residual port of an attenuating beam splitter) prior to transmission and noiseless amplification of the transmitted state~\cite{Micuda2012}.
+As an alternative to the quantum scissors scheme, which has to be multiply implemented on the split signal, NLAs can be efficiently realized by using multiple single-photon additions and subtractions~\cite{Zavatta2011} or two-photon addition and subtraction~\cite{Neset2024}, using weak measurements based on strongly nonlinear optical interactions~\cite{Menzies2009}, or combining Gaussian thermal noise and photon counting~\cite{Usuga2010}, which allows concentration of the phase information of the coherent states.

-The practical implementation of NLA and other CV quantum repeater schemes, potentially useful for CV-QKD, is, however, very challenging as it requires single-photon (or $N$-photon) state generation and efficient photodetection or high optical nonlinearities.
-Nevertheless, the NLA scheme can be implemented in the form of post-selection, as we discuss in the next paragraph.
+The practical implementation of NLAs and other CV quantum repeater schemes, which are potentially useful for CV QKD, is, however, challenging as it requires single-photon (or $N$-photon) state generation and efficient photodetection or high optical nonlinearities.
+Nevertheless, the NLA scheme can be implemented in the form of postselection, as we discuss next.